liepumartins/netdata-sqlserver/README.md

 # netdata-sqlserver
 netdata python plugin for sqlserver statistics

-SQL Server 2017 is available on linux and [netdata](https://github.com/firehol/netdata) is best monitoring tool, therefore this plugin.
+SQL Server is available on linux and [netdata](https://github.com/netdata/netdata) is the best monitoring tool, therefore this plugin.

 Everything is work in progress.